scipy-conference/scipy_proceedings/papers/jim_pivarski/paper.rst

 * The high-level interface is in Python.
 * The array nodes (managing node hierarchy and ownership/lifetime) are in C++, accessed through pybind11.
 * An alternate implementation of array navigation was written for Python functions that are compiled by Numba.
-* Array manipulation algorithms (without memory management) are independently implemented as "CPU kernels" and "GPU kernels" plugins.
+* Array manipulation algorithms (without memory management) are independently implemented as "cpu-kernels" and "cuda-kernels" plugins.
 The kernels' interface is pure C, allowing for reuse in other languages.

 .. figure:: figures/awkward-1-0-layers.pdf
    :align: center
    :scale: 45%

    Components of Awkward Array, as described in the text.
-All components have been implemented except for the "CUDA kernels." :label:`awkward-1-0-layers`
+All components have been implemented except for the "cuda-kernels." :label:`awkward-1-0-layers`

 The separation of "kernels" from "navigation" has two advantages: (1) optimization efforts can focus on the kernels, since these are the only loops that scale with data volume, and (2) CPU-based kernels can, in principle, be swapped for GPU-based kernels.
 The latter is an ongoing project.